 Brantley is a tiny town located in the state of Alabama.
 With a population of 803 people and just one neighborhood, Brantley is the 313th largest community in Alabama.

-Unlike some towns, Brantley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brantley are a mix of both white- and blue-collar jobs.
+Brantley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brantley is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Brantley who work in sales jobs (20.27%), community and social services (15.12%), and management occupations (11.34%).

-Brantley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Brantley does not have a public transit system used by locals to get to and from work.

 The per capita income in Brantley in 2022 was $20,500, which is low income relative to Alabama and the nation.
 This equates to an annual income of $82,000 for a family of four.
 However, Brantley contains both very wealthy and poor people as well.